-The Blockstack team’s overarching goal is to give users control of their data and identity.
-They’re accomplishing that goal by providing a suite of developer tools and protocols intended to lower the start-up barriers of dApp development.
+Stacks (originally Blockstack) is a decentralized computing network and ecosystem for decentralized applications (dApps) run on Bitcoin.
+The Stacks team’s overarching goal is to give users control of their data and identity by providing a suite of developer tools and protocols intended to lower the start-up barriers of dApp development.

-In this Blockstack guide, we take a look at:
+In this Stacks guide, we take a look at:

 - Where to Buy STX

 - Additional Stacks Resources

 This article was first published in August 2019.
 It has since been revised to reflect new developments.

 How Does Stacks Work?

 Stacks is a comprehensive ecosystem containing numerous components that enable you to go from “Zero-to-DApp” in less than an hour.
 Let’s examine a few of the necessary parts.